 With the establishment of the BEPP Intergovernmental Task Team, it is believed that a genuinely interactive, joint planning and budgeting process that respects the boundaries of spheres and functions in terms of the Constitution, has been initiated.

-Organizations and representatives that form part of the above two Task Teams are identified in Annexure 5 and Annexure 6 of this document.
+Organizations and representatives that form part of this Task Team are identified in Annexure 6 of this document.

 SECTION C : CATALYTIC URBAN DEVELOPMENT PROGRAMME & PREPARATION

 C1 CATALYTIC URBAN DEVELOPMENT PROGRAMME PREPARATION